Published at

 // I'm third!

-And the best thing: in terms of cross-browser support, we're almost there!
+And the best thing: in terms of cross-browser support, it works across the board already.

 MDN Compat Data (source)